Tate Campbell: Early life and club career

-First-team football
+Birmingham City

 Described in the Birmingham Mail as "a physically powerful defensive central midfielder who can also slot in at centre half", Campbell was selected among the substitutes for Birmingham's first Championship fixture of 2021, away to Blackburn Rovers on 2 January, but remained unused.

 Campbell joined National League club Bromley on 16 April on loan until 31 May.
 He was an unused substitute in the next day's match, and made his debut on 24 April, as a late substitute in a 2–1 win away to FC Halifax Town that took Bromley into the play-off places.
 According to the club website, "Fantastic work from Ben Williamson saw him find debutant Tate Campbell in space, and the on-loan Birmingham City man took the ball to the byeline, before pulling it back across for Alabi, who took a touch and fired beyond Johnson."
 On his third appearance, again off the bench, his diving header gave Bromley an equaliser away to Notts County, and he played once more as Bromley finished seventh and qualified for the play-offs.
 The loan was extended to cover their play-off campaign, which lasted only one match.
 He came on as a second-half substitute with his side already losing 3–1 to Hartlepool United in the elimination round; the match ended 3–2, and Hartlepool went on to win the final and gain promotion to the Football League.

 During his loan spell, Birmingham confirmed that they were taking up the option on his contract.
 Bromley wanted to take him for a second loan, but Birmingham manager Lee Bowyer was not prepared to let him go.
 He played in first-team friendlies ahead of the 2021–22 season, and was named on the bench for the EFL Cup first-round match at home to Colchester United of League Two.
 He replaced injured centre-back Nico Gordon after 73 minutes to make his senior debut as Birmingham won 1–0.
 A back fracture interrupted his progress, and his next appearance came in January 2022 in the FA Cup.
 He was a regular in the Championship matchday squad during January and February, but remained unused.
 With his contract due to expire at the end of the season, the club offered him a 12-month deal with the option of another year, which he signed.

+Campbell rejoined Bromley on loan for the 2023–24 season, but injury prevented him making his debut until 6 January 2024.
+He made no more appearances, and was released by Birmingham at the end of the season.